pavelbely/mongo-adding-optimal-index-sample/README.md

 As you may known having an appropriate index can significantly improve query performance.
 But what counts as appropriate index?
 I would like to share with you my humble experience of adding one.

-We will profile the database of **Comrade** application - food ordering app for restaurant of that name.
+We will profile the database of **Comrade** application - food ordering app for soviet-style restaurant of that name.

-## Requirements
-- MongoDB installed
-- JRE TODO - which version

 ## Comrade application